apegroup/APEReactiveNetworking/README.md

 - Code coverage at X %
 - Example project available, using all network methods and binding to UI (a full reactive chain)

+## Does not support
+- Multipart request
+- ?

 ## Future improvements
 - Improve the README file with logo, example and architecture